 - Support the local artists at Manchester Craft & Design Centre

-- Attend music or cultural events at Piccadilly Gardens, which is close to Piccadilly rail station (the hub of Manchester’s public transport system)!
+- Attend music or cultural events at Piccadilly Gardens

-3. Salford Quays & Old Trafford – where to stay for sports
+3. Salford Quays & Old Trafford – best place for sports fans

-If you happen to be here during summer sunny days, don’t miss the chance to catch a 5-hour ferry trip from The Quays to Liverpool, another British city that competes with Manchester in terms of coolness!
+If you happen to be here during summer sunny days, don’t miss the chance to catch a 5-hour ferry trip from The Quays to Liverpool, another incredible British city that we’ve got a whole post on with the top hotels there, in case you want to visit!

 Other accommodation options in the Salford Quays